- 1 Article Summary: Moving to Dubai from UK

 Apply for your mortgage now!

-Click this link to start your mortgage application!
-Mortgage Products, Home Loan Offers & Brokerage Services in Dubai, UAE | Holo
+Mortgage products can be reviewed via Mortgage Products, Home Loan Offers & Brokerage Services in Dubai, UAE | Holo

 One of the biggest attractions for UK nationals moving to Dubai is its tax-friendly environment.
 The UAE’s system offers significant advantages over the UK’s but it’s important to understand both what taxes you won’t pay in Dubai and what UK obligations may still apply.